Punyanuttubtim/data-science-bootcamp07/README.md

 # data-science-bootcamp07
-All my data projects in the bootcamp
+Hello!
+This is all my data projects in the bootcamp :-)

 - Google sheets
 - SQL